Frank Elderson: Work at the Dutch central bank (1999–2020)

 In 1999, Frank Elderson joined the Dutch National Bank (DNB) where he held various management positions in the Legal Services Division, as well as representing DNB on various working groups of the European System of Central Banks (ESCB).
 He was appointed Executive Director of Supervision in 2011, where he was responsible for supervision of banks, horizontal functions and integrity supervision, and legal affairs.
 In this capacity, he is also member of the Supervisory Board of the European Central Bank.

 European Central Bank (2020–present)

 In October 2020, he was proposed by the Dutch finance minister Wopke Hoekstra to succeed Yves Mersch as executive board member of the European Central Bank.

 In competition with the Slovenian candidate Boštjan Jazbec, the Eurogroup approved Elderson's nomination.
 Despite concerns by MEPs over the lack of female members in the ECB's governing council, Elderson's nomination was eventually approved by the European Parliament's ECON Committee and by the plenary chamber of the European Parliament (by 319 votes in favour, 202 against and 171 abstentions).
 His appointment was subsequently confirmed by the European Council.

-In December 2020, he was appointed by the Eurogroup as one of the six members of the Executive Board of the European Central Bank to succeed Yves Mersch Elderson officially became the Vice-chair of the ECB Supervisory Board in February 2021.
+In December 2020, he was appointed by the Eurogroup as one of the six members of the Executive Board of the European Central Bank to succeed Yves Mersch Elderson officially became the Vice-chair of the ECB Supervisory Board in February 2021, and he was re-confirmed for this role in January 2026.